 If you have selected on-campus housing and need to cancel your housing, please contact the housing office and your admissions counselor.
 Please see Enrollment Deposit Policy for refund information.
 Since your enrollment deposit is not tied to housing, canceling your housing to become an approved commuter student does not result in a refund of the enrollment deposit.

 Deposits cannot be taken from future financial aid not yet applied to the student account.

 Yes, your enrollment deposit is credited to your account and is used against your first semester costs.

 We want you to have the roommate of your choice so, yes, you can choose your roommate, as long as both students are eligible and request the same person.
 Rooms are first assigned to returning students.
 We will do our best to give you your first choice, but rooms and residence halls are assigned to new students, according to the date of enrollment deposit, based on availability.

 We can match you with a compatible roommate using a detailed roommate matching survey.
 Returning students select their own roommates or are assisted in the process each semester by their Residence Director.

 Returning students may request a private room at an additional cost, once approved by the Bursar’s Office.
 First-time freshman students have a roommate.

-Residential students have a traditional meal plan and have the option of adding Crusader Bucks, if desired.
-Commuter students may purchase optional block meal plans (45 or 75 meals) and/or Crusader Bucks.
+Residential students have a traditional meal plan and have the option of adding Valor Bucks, if desired.
+Commuter students may purchase optional block meal plans (45 or 75 meals) and/or Valor Bucks.
 Contact the Housing Director for options with meal plans.
 If you have health needs that require significant dietary restrictions, our food service staff may be able to accommodate your needs.